Qumulo/docs/administrator-guide/qumulo-core/configuring-prometheus-grafana-metrics-api.md

 ## Installing and Configuring Grafana
-The following steps explain how you can install Grafana and configure it to connect to Prometheus.
+The following steps explain how to install Grafana and configure it to connect to Prometheus.

 1. For installation on installing Grafana, see [Install Grafana](https://grafana.com/docs/grafana/latest/installation/) in the Grafana documentation.